puppetlabs/puppetdb/documentation/api/wire_format/report_format_v8.markdown

 `"status"` is a string used to identify the status of the Puppet run.

 `"noop"` is a flag that indicates whether the report was produced with a `--noop` run.

+`"noop_pending"` is a flag that indicates whether the report contained "noop" events.
+These may result from use of the `--noop` flag, or from resources tagged with the `noop` parameter.
+This field may be `null`.

 `"resources"` is an array of objects of the following form: